Vijtus/Vijtus/README.md

 Hello, I'm Wiktor Dębowski (a.k.a.
 Vijtus), a science and technology enthusiast focusing on lasers while also exploring mechatronics and 3D printing.
 I'm a self-described jack of all trades, always eager to learn and dive into new areas.
 Currently, I'm concentrating on physical research, medical technology, and military projects.

 If you'd like to know more or discuss potential collaborations, feel free to reach out through any of my contact links.
-Thanks for visiting!

 <div align="left">